| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 If you do not want a review, or if you do not agree with the result of the review, you can appeal to the First-tier Tribunal to decide the matter.

 If you appeal you will preserve your entitlement to a refund, but only if you have made a valid claim, should our decision be overruled.
-If however you decide not to appeal to the tribunal then any future claims will be considered to be new claims, whether made on the same basis or not, and will be subject to the normal time limits as detailed in paragraphs 4.6 and 4.7.
+If however you decide not to appeal to the tribunal then any future claims will be considered to be new claims, whether made on the same basis or not, and will be subject to the normal time limits as detailed in paragraph 4.6 and paragraph 4.7.

-There is more information about what you can do if you disagree with our decision in a HMRC fact sheet and customer guidance which can be found at:
+There is more information about what you can do if you disagree with our decision in factsheet HMRC1 and What to do if you disagree with an HMRC decision.

 We will refuse claims for unjust enrichment where a trader: